Azure/multi-cloud-asset-inventory-preview/README.md

 ## Supported Regions
 In Azure, you will need to create the connector and solution configurations in one of the supported Azure regions below:
-- East US, West US Central, Canada Central, West Europe, Southeast Asia, AU East
+- East US, West US Central, Canada Central, West Europe

 In AWS, we will scan for resources in the following regions:
 - us-east-1, us-east-2, us-west-1, us-west-2, ca-central-1, ap-southeast-1, ap-southeast-2, ap-northeast-1, ap-northeast-3, eu-west-1, eu-west-2, eu-central-1, eu-north-1, sa-east-1